UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/99_assignment.rst

 #.
 Provide an example that works, with tests that pass.

 .. todo::
-    Provide data for assignment 07
+    Provide data for assignment 07 (Andy)

 Tips
 ----